JSON Files Are Not Working on Windows 10/11: How to Fix It?

 What to Do If You Can’t Open a JSON File?

 There are many reasons why you can’t open a JSON file on your computer.
 In most cases, the issue could be that you are not using the right program to open a JSON file.
 If you don’t have an application on your PC that is compatible with JSON files, it will be impossible to open one.
-So, check if you have any of the most common programs associated with these JSON files:
+Therefore, you should check if you have any of the most common programs associated with these JSON files on your computer:

 • Firefox Bookmark Backup